Lightning-AI/pytorch-lightning/src/lightning/data/README.md

     )
 ```

-# 📚 Keep learning
+# 📚 End-to-end Lightning Studio Tutorials

-We have end-to-end [Studios](https://lightning.ai) showing all the steps to prepare the following datasets:
+We have end-to-end free [Studios](https://lightning.ai) showing all the steps to prepare the following datasets:

 | Dataset                                                                                                                                      |      Data type      |                                                                                                                                  Studio |
 | -------------------------------------------------------------------------------------------------------------------------------------------- | :-----------------: | --------------------------------------------------------------------------------------------------------------------------------------: |